(Some of these budget-friendly IKEA nursery ideas are affiliate links. You can read more about that here.)

 - Sketch them on grid paper and then cut them out so you can move them around within your floor plan.

 Newborn babies can only perceive the difference between light and dark until they’re several weeks old and can see their first primary color – red.
 It takes quite a few months until they can distinguish between similar colors like pink and white.
-That is one of the reasons why I chose white & black-brown for my nursery colors, the other reason is that those colors are gender neutral.
+That is one of the reasons why I chose white & black-brown for my nursery colors, the other reason is that those colors are gender neutral and easy to match.

-Most of the furnishing can be used until the kids move out of the house and I didn’t want my little girl to be stuck with a pink dresser until then.
-It’s also incredibly easy to match things in a black & white room, and a color accent here or there can be really eye-catching.
+Most of the furnishings can be used until the kids move out of the house and I didn’t want my little girl to be stuck with a pink dresser until then.
+It’s also incredibly easy to match things in a black & white room, and a color accent here or there can be very eye-catching.

 I have been using all of these products for over a year and a half now and still love them dearly!
 You really do get great quality for what you pay for at IKEA.

-I also want you to know that I’m not making one cent from IKEA for this post – I’m just so pleased with the way our nursery turned out (and grown up with us for the past 1.5 years!) that I wanted to share it with you.
+I want you to know that I’m not making one cent from IKEA for this post – I’m just so pleased with the way our nursery turned out (and grown up with us for the past 3 years!) that I wanted to share it with you.

 + is made of solid beech instead of flimsy veneered-plywood

-+ it converts into a toddler bed later on.
++ it converts into a toddler bed.KRUMMELUR Crib Mattress $60

 + good, middle-class mattress